Yarra City Council is not a registered service provider under the NDIS.

 We can take you shopping and escort you to medical appointments.

 We deliver nutritious meals to your home.
-You can also come to one of our centres and enjoy a meal with other people in your area.
+You can also come to the Djerring Centre and enjoy a meal with other people in your area.

 How do I access these services?

-You will need to be assessed by 1 of our assessment officers.
+You will need to be assessed by one of our assessment officers.